Butterfly Garden Resources

 Many butterfly gardens are created as lasting tributes to someone special that is no longer with us including parents, military members who made the ultimate sacrifice, and children that have left this earth far too soon.

-Minnesota Butterfly Gardening
+Local Butterfly Gardening Resources

 Do you know other butterfly gardeners who could use these helpful resources?
 Share this page: